 The addition of oatmeal did make the loaf slightly more cakey in texture than an all wheat bread but that is no bad thing at all.

-Matt suggest using this flour as a pizza base but I cannot see that working at all well myself, maybe I’m just blinded to using a proper Italian style base only, what do you think?
+Matt suggests using this flour as a pizza base but I cannot see that working at all well myself, maybe I’m just blinded to using a proper Italian style base only, what do you think?
+What I do this it would work beautifully for is Welsh Rarebit.